sourabhbhavsar007/forex-service/README.md

 This exception gracefully in the code.

-Since, a lot of API's are blocked or restricted to trail users on external API (https://api.exchangeratesapi.io), it becomes very difficult to analyze trend of currency conversion rates in past dates and implement any other functionalities.
+Since, a lot of API's are blocked or restricted to trial users on external API (https://api.exchangeratesapi.io), it becomes very difficult to analyze trend of currency conversion rates in past dates and implement any other functionalities.